-To apply, kindly read the procurement notice, attach the following documents as one file and attach to the following link: http://jobs.undp.org/

-CV

-Technical proposal

-Financial proposal

-Any request for clarification must be sent in writing, or by standard electronic communication to the address or e-mail to mohammad.alatoom@undp.org, Mr. Alatoom will respond in writing or by standard electronic mail and will send written copies of the response, including an explanation of the query without identifying the source of inquiry, to all consultants.

 BACKGROUND & CONTEXT

 The world community had initiated global efforts to regulate and control POPs, and in 2001 the Stockholm Convention on Persistent Organic Pollutants was adopted which then entered into force in 2004.
 PCBs were listed in the initial register of twelve (12) POPs and have been since then controlled by the Convention.
 All parties which acceded or ratified the Convention assumed specific obligations to ensure safe POPs management.